takanory/slides/20190824pyconmy/PITCHME.md

 * May: US PyCon 🇺🇸
 * Jun: PyCon Thailand 🇹🇭
 * Jul: EuroPython 🇨🇭
 * Aug: PyCon Malaysia 🇲🇾 👈 Now!!!
-* Sep: PyCon JP 🇯🇵
+* Sep: PyCon Japan 🇯🇵
 * Sep: PyCon Taiwan 🇹🇼
 * Oct: PyCon Singapore 🇸🇬

 Note:
-* 今年は世界中のPyConに応募して発表することに挑戦している
-* マレーシアが今年5カ所目、PyConマレーシアでの参加も発表は初めてです
+* This year, I am challenging to talk or poster at PyCon around the world.
+* Malaysia is the 5th place of my PyCon tour, but I am first a first time attendee in thie event.
+* I'm very happy to be here.
 * Well then, let's talk about the main topic.

 ---